Approach

 - Analyze how decisions are currently made across systems, teams, and workflows

-- Identify gaps in decision authority, alignment, and governance
+- Identify gaps in decision authority, alignment, governance, and accountability

 This phase turns insight into direction.
-Using research insights, I define clear framing that connects business goals with user value and technical feasibility.
+I translate research findings into structured framing that connects business goals, user needs, operating constraints, governance requirements, and technical feasibility.

-I define structured decision frameworks that clarify ownership, constraints, and prioritization across the organization.
-This includes aligning governance models, investment decisions, and operating structures to ensure decisions are consistent and scalable.
+I define decision frameworks that clarify ownership, constraints, prioritization, and escalation across the organization.
+This includes aligning governance models, investment decisions, and operating structures so decisions can become consistent and scalable.

 Key Activities